Composables

 Fetches a single record by ID.

-const { data, error, status, loading, query } = await useZenstackRead('User', userId)Usage
+const { data, error, status, loading, query } = await useZenstackRead(

 // With related models